-Our company has entered into an Underwriting Agreement dated [•].
+Our company has entered into an Underwriting Agreement dated November 29, 2024 read with addendum to the underwriting agreement dated February 25, 2025.

 After signing the Underwriting Agreement, an updated Red Herring Prospectus will be filed with the RoC in accordance with applicable law, which would then be termed as the Prospectus.
 The Prospectus will contain details of the Issue Price, the Anchor Investor Issue Price, the Issue size, and underwriting arrangements and will be complete in all material respects.